aiven/devportal/docs/products/kafka/karapace/howto/enable-oauth-oidc-kafka-rest-proxy.rst

 Authorization enforcement
 ----------------------------

-The underlying Aiven for Apache Kafka® service uses the ``sub`` claim from the JWT as the username, checking it against configured Access Control Lists (ACLs) to authorize operations on Kafka resources.
+In the underlying Aiven for Apache Kafka® service, the default mechanism for authorization, uses the ``sub`` claim from the JWT as the username.
+This username is then verified against the configured Access Control Lists (ACLs) to authorize user operations on Kafka resources.

+While the ``sub`` claim is the default identifier, this setting is configurable.
+You can specify a different JWT claim for authentication by adjusting the ``kafka.sasl_oauthbearer_sub_claim_name`` parameter.
+For more information on configuring this, see :ref:`console-authentication`.

+To authenticate and authorize a user in Aiven for Apache Kafka, the JWT claim value and corresponding service user must be explicitly present in the ACL.
+This means that the identity of the user making the request with the JWT claim value must match the service user in the system.

 Managing token expiry
 ------------------------------